RafalFilipek/styled-props/README.md

 So how can I help? `styled-props` package exports single function called `styledProps`.
-You can use it all your components.
+You can use it in all your components.

 ### Installation